Waltertpan/ELK_Stack_Project/README.md

   - Machines Being Monitored
 - How to Use the Ansible Build

+A walkthrough of ELK, Filebeat, and Metricbeat setup can be found in:
+-Files/ELK_Filebeat_Metricbeat_Setup_Walkthrough.pdf

+Testing and exploring Kibana after setup can be found in:
+-Files/Exploring Kibana.pdf

+The sample interview question from the project can be found in:
+-Files/Interview Questions.pdf

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.